 Welcome to the College of Pharmacy and Health Sciences Alumni Mentoring Program

-The program will provide Pharmacy, Physician Assistant, Clinical Laboratory Sciences, and Radiologic Sciences undergraduate students with the opportunity to develop a mentoring relationship with successful and experienced alumni.
+The program will provide Biomedical Sciences, Clinical Laboratory Sciences, Pharmacy, Pharmaceutical Sciences, Physician Assistant, and Radiologic Sciences undergraduate students with the opportunity to develop a mentoring relationship with successful and experienced alumni.
 Our goal is to have mentors and mentees regularly interact and learn from each other.
 You can ask questions about your mentor’s field of study and career path; seek advice as you prepare for your career (resumes, cover letters, employment, etc).

 Role of the Mentee